ha1tch/xtxt/README.md

 characters similar to the way some video formats interleave their content.
 The main purpose of the extended text format is to be able to retrieve parallel lines of utf-8 text.
+Therefore text characters aren't interleaved in this case, in the case of extended text, we have multiple streams that are recorded as parallel lines of text.

 A typical case of an extended text file with multiplexed streams could be a subtitles text file with more than